 Have I eliminated the target?
 Fin thought for a moment, have I?

 "The target has been eliminated" it wasn't a lie, not at all, the target had been eliminated after all, of that fact he was in no doubt.
 It was simply a statement of fact, if anyone claimed the kill later, the commissar would not be happy with him but he could not do anything about it, after all he had told the truth.
 There was no reply through the comms, just the ripping sound of the missile pods firing, a distinctive sound that brought comfort to Fin and his men.
-With no heavy weapons in the crowd of people and no anti-air vehicles, the valkyries slowed to hover over Fin's troops.
-Soon other Scions were landing to his left and right, yellow squad to his left, on the outer flank and the commissar and his command squad to his right, taking the center ground.
+With no heavy weapons in the crowd of people and no anti-air vehicles, the Valkyries slowed to hover over Fin's troops.
+Soon other Scions were landing to his left and right, yellow squad to his left, on the outer flank and the commissar and his command squad to his right, taking the centre ground.

 By now the enemy was in full retreat.
 Only a few of the more fanatical followers remained to shoot at the Scions, and none of these, Fin observed from how they held their weapons, look like soldiers.
 Not that he expected they would be, no soldier would have stuck around when facing a platoon of Scions with Valkyries support, especially with no armour or anti-air for support.